 Nuclear power stations produce very low levels of greenhouse gases.
 Emissions from other parts of the nuclear cycle, such as mining uranium, are higher.
-But even taking the full life-cycle into account, emissions per unit of electricity produced by nuclear power are only about a tenth of the emissions 26 UK Energy Research from coal stations, and a quarter of emissions 26 UK Energy Research from gas (until and unless such power plants are fitted with carbon capture and storage technology, or CCS).26
+But even taking the full life-cycle into account, emissions per unit of electricity produced by nuclear power are only about a tenth of the emissions UK Energy Research from coal stations, and a quarter of emissions Centre, Response to the from gas (until and unless such power plants are fitted with carbon capture and storage technology, or CCS).